rishindrasingh/terraform-for-devops/README.md

     dynamodb_table = "rishindra-learning-dynamodb-table"
   }
 ```
+Now if we run
 ```sh
 terraform init  # Reinitialize with remote backend
 ```
+It will ask our permission to copy .tfstate file into s3 bucket and if we provide "yes" it will add our .tfstate file in s3 bucket

 ## **4. Variables & Outputs**
 ### **Define & Use Variables**